-Yet again the Holy Month of Ramadan is here and it has already been a week now.
+The Holy Month of Ramadan is here and it has already been a week now.
 We have read and heard a lot about staying healthy and ensuring to provide the essential nutrition to the body during Ramadan.
-Today, I am not going to say anything new, but only a gentle reminder of health tips that we are all well aware of, but forget to practice.
+Here, we are not going to say anything new that you don’t know already.
+We are only giving you a gentle reminder of health tips that we are all well aware of, but forget to practice.

 Do not skip Suhoor

 Yes, it’s tempting to sleep that extra bit without bothering about having that pre-dawn meal and water before a day of fasting.
 But that meal is what will give you the energy to keep going till iftar, and a short nap is something you can always take while you are fasting.
 So skipping on Suhoor will make the fasting extremely tiring and difficult.

 Iftars are quite a meal lined up with a variety of fruits, juices, dates, deep-fried goodies, sweets, meat preparations, bread and rice.
 After a whole day of fasting, you don’t want to feel bloated and uncomfortable when you break your fast.
 So, to help avoid that, it is better to reduce the intake of fat and sugar.
 Deep fried foods and sweets can be enjoyed but best kept to a minimal.

 Aerated and artificially flavoured drinks are a big No especially after fasting the whole day.
 Stick to natural drinks like Coconut water, Laban, Lemon juice etc. they are all healthy drinks to keep you hydrated & replenished.
 When selecting food, go for fresh & natural foods and avoid processed & canned foods as much as possible.